Shoot (professional wrestling): Shoot fighting

-Drawing from this related term, a shooter or shoot-fighter is not a wrestler with a reputation for being uncooperative but one who uses legit hooking skills in their repertoire.
+Drawing from this related term, a shooter or shoot-fighter is not a wrestler with a reputation for being uncooperative but one who has legit hooking skills in their repertoire.
 These wrestlers often gain their skills from martial arts (Ken Shamrock or Josh Barnett), catch wrestling (Lou Thesz or Billy Robinson) or amateur wrestling (Kurt Angle or Brock Lesnar).
-These kinds of shooters are sometimes referred to as stretchers (from their ability to use legit holds on their opponents to stretch them).
+These kinds of shooters are sometimes referred to as stretchers (from their ability to use legitimate holds on their opponents to stretch them).

 Despite the worked nature of the spectacle, shooters have been around since the beginning.
 Originally, the National Wrestling Alliance's World Champion was typically a shooter or "hooker" in an effort to keep regional champions and other contenders from attempting to shoot on them and win the title when they were not scheduled to do so.

 The use of the term "shoot" to describe a single or double-leg takedown attempt (in legit fighting situations such as mixed martial arts) is inspired by early professional wrestling shooters, who would often utilize these basic wrestling moves when shooting on an opponent (as opposed to the flashier takedowns used in worked matches, such as suplexes).

 An example of shoot fighting happened on the November 4, 2004, episode of SmackDown!, taped in St. Louis, Missouri.
 During an unscripted segment of Tough Enough, Kurt Angle, a former American amateur wrestler and 1996 Olympic gold medalist, challenged the finalists to a squat thrust competition.
 Chris Nawrocki won the competition, and the prize Nawrocki won was a match against Angle.
 Angle quickly took Nawrocki down with a guillotine choke, but Nawrocki managed to make it to the ropes, forcing Angle to break the hold.
 Angle then took Nawrocki down with a double leg takedown, breaking his ribs.
 Angle locked another guillotine choke on Nawrocki, pinning him in the process.
 After Angle defeated Nawrocki, Angle challenged the other finalists.
 Daniel Puder, an American professional mixed martial artist, accepted Angle's challenge.
 Angle and Puder wrestled for position, with Angle taking Puder down; however, in the process, Puder locked Angle in a kimura lock.
 With Puder on his back and Angle's arm locked in the kimura, Angle pushed Puder's shoulders down, pinning him.
 One of the two referees in the ring, Jim Korderas, quickly counted three to end the bout, despite the fact that Puder's shoulders were not fully down on the mat, bridging up at two.
 Puder later claimed he would have snapped Angle's arm on national television if Korderas had not ended the match.
 Dave Meltzer and Dave Scherer gave these following comments:

 The term is also often used by wrestling fans, in another definition (in this case, also known as shoot wrestling) to refer to mixed martial arts competitions, which, while superficially similar to wrestling matches, are actual athletic competition rather than sports entertainment.